stefanrua/kara-food/README.md

 The program is divided in two parts based on functionality.
 The script called `bot-say` sends messages using Telegram's bot API, and `kara-food` acquires today's food menu from Sodexo's web site, and then sends it using `bot-say`.

 Adding the scripts to your `$PATH` can prove useful if you wish to send messages through your bot at any time using `bot-say "<some message>"`.

+## Dependencies

+In order to run these scripts you need to have the following programs installed on your computer:

+- `curl`
+- `jq`